AdobeDocs/target.en/help/c-target-mobile-app/c-mobile-visual-experience-composer/mobile-visual-experience-composer.md

 ## Delivery {#section_DCBF906097704D519FDF88EEB0720760}

 Target activities authored using the Mobile VEC are automatically delivered in mobile apps.
-These activities are prefetched on app launch and applied as the user navigates through different Target Views, often mapped directly to the screens.
+These activities are prefetched on app launch(based on launch configuration) and applied as the user navigates through different Target Views, often mapped directly to the screens.

-When setting up the Target Mobile Library by calling the `AdobeTargetMobile.attachVisualEditor()` API method, an additional `prefetchOffers` parameter might be provided.
-When set to "true" (which is also the default), Target offers are fetched from the Target Edge and cached locally, as part of the library initialization process.
+When calling the `TargetVEC.prefetchOffersBackground()` API method, Target offers are fetched from the Target Edge and cached locally..
 This allows for a smoother user experience, as Target offers are immediately applied from cache when Target views are triggered with `targetView()` calls, instead of being fetched over the network.

-For additional flexibility, the `prefetchOffers` parameter may be set to "false," so that Target offer prefetch can be performed separately from library initialization, by explicitly calling `AdobeTargetMobile.prefetchOffers()`.
+For additional flexibility, you can also call `TargetVEC.prefetchOffersBackground()` API, which will prehide the current layout until Target offers are prefetched and applied to visible Target view(possibly causing flicker).

-`AdobeTargetMobile.prefetchOffers()` can also be called repeatedly as the user navigates a customer app to refresh the local Target offer cache with the most appropriate content (following the latest updates of the current user's Target profile).
+`TargetVEC.prefetchOffersBackground()` can also be called repeatedly as the user navigates a customer app to refresh the local Target offer cache with the most appropriate content (following the latest updates of the current user's Target profile).

 Note that each time Target offers are prefetched, the offers for the last Target view triggered with `AdobeTargetMobile.targetView()` are also applied, if possible.